Can My Job Force Me to Work While Sick?

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Most people think that, if you are sick, you should stay at home until you are completely better.
-Unfortunately, some managers may tell employees they need to come back to work or discourage them from taking sick time.
-This is understandably stressful for the sick employee, as well as the coworkers, customers, or patients who have to be around them.
+Ideally, if you are sick, you should stay at home until you are well.
+Unfortunately, some managers may tell employees they must return to work or discourage them from taking sick time.
+This is stressful for sick employees and their co-workers, customers, or patients who must be around them.

 - Does your company have a sick leave policy?